daniel-isidro/master_kschool/master_class_18.md

 ### Statistical packages in python

-* The equivalent for python to the R statistics functions is statsmodels
+* The equivalent for python to the R statistics functions is `statsmodels`

 * For ML in python, the used packages are `scikit-learn` and `sklearn`

 ### Error metrics

 * In linear regressions the error metric is MSE.
-In Classification the error metric is the confusion matrix (true positives and flase negatives)
+In Classification the error metric is the confusion matrix (true positives and false negatives)